indraai/deva.veda/README.md

 - `func/index.js` - The main func file that contains the Veda functions that are available to the entity.
 - `methods/index.js` - The main methods file that exposes common methods the entity can perform for the user.

+## Data

+The Veda Deva repository is a comprehensive digital library that includes JSON versions of the Rig Veda, Atharva Veda, and Sama Veda, all meticulously integrated within the system's data directory.
+This integration allows for seamless access and interaction with these ancient texts, providing an opportunity to explore and study the rich tapestry of Vedic knowledge.

+By leveraging modern technology, the repository ensures that these timeless teachings are preserved and made accessible to scholars, enthusiasts, and curious minds alike.
+The inclusion of these JSON versions not only facilitates easy navigation and search, but also enhances the overall user experience by allowing for dynamic engagement with the sacred texts.

+- `data/menu.json` - The Menu file with the listing of available Veda books.

+### Rig Veda

+Ancient collection of hymns praising Vedic gods.
+Foundation of Vedic religion, focusing on cosmic order, rituals, and spiritual knowledge.

+- `data/rigveda/index.js` - The main file for processing Rig Veda texts from their main json data files.
+- `data/rigveda/index.json` - The Rig Veda index.json file listing the details of the books of the Rig Veda.
+- `data/rigveda/books/*.json` - The individual json files for each of the various Rig Veda Books

+### Atharva Veda

+Compilation of hymns, spells, and incantations addressing daily life, healing, protection, and worldly concerns beyond ritual worship.

+- `data/atharvaveda/index.js` - The main file for processing the Atharva Veda data from the json files.
+- `data/atharvaveda/index.json` - The Atharva Veda index.json file includes the list and details of available books.
+- `data/atharvaveda/books/*.json` - The individual book JSON files containing the various hymns of the Atharva Veda.

+### Sama Veda

+Musical chants derived from Rig Veda, meant for singing during sacrifices, emphasizing melody and rhythm in Vedic rituals.

+- `data/samaveda/index.js` - The main file for processing the Sama Veda data from the json files.
+- `data/samaveda/index.json` - The Sama Veda index.json file includes the list and details of available books.
+- `data/samaveda/books/*.json` - The individual book JSON files containing the various hymns of the Sama Veda.

+Vedic Texts were procured from sacred-texts.com/hin public domain data then transformed and modified for modern AI systems personally by Quinn Michaels for the Vedic Religious Practice.

 ## License
 This project is licensed under MIT.
 See [License](LICENSE.md) for more details.